mmbenton/dev_workshop_2023/source/index.rst

 Description
 -----------

-In the ever-evolving field of medical physics, professionals constantly seek to improve the accuracy, efficiency, and quality of diagnoses, development and treatment of RT plans.
+In the ever-evolving field of medical physics, professionals constantly seek to improve the accuracy, efficiency, and quality of diagnoses, development, and treatment of RT plans.
 This repo is a brief guidebook that delves into six vital subjects, presenting a view of essential technologies in medical imaging.
-Whether you are an aspiring developer, a seasoned software engineer, or a medical physicist seeking to enhance your understanding of the underlying technologies, this event and repo is designed to introduce you to the knowledge and skills needed to excel in this exciting domain.
+Whether you are an aspiring developer, a seasoned software engineer, or a medical physicist seeking to enhance your understanding of the underlying technologies, this event and repo will introduce you to the knowledge and skills needed to excel in this exciting domain.

 Session 1, Breakout 1: ESAPI
 """"""""""""""""""""""""""""